slukits/lines/README.md

 * feature handling
 * testing

-Following example times out in the go playground since it is blocking:
+Following example will crash in the go playground since it can't grab a
+terminal:

 ```go
 package main